Plumbing (Waterline) Inventory

 • Read the Notice Carefully: The notice will provide important information about what a service line inventory is and why it’s being conducted.

-• Report Your Findings: Once you have identified the type of material, please report your findings to us.
-The notice will provide details on how to submit this information, which may include filling out an online form, sending an email, or calling our office.
+• Report Your Findings: Once you have identified the type of material, please report your findings to us using this online form.

-• Contact Us with Questions: If you are unsure about how to check your service line or have any questions, please contact our Water Resources Department.
+• Contact Us with Questions: If you are unsure about how to check your service line or have any questions, please contact our Water Resources Department at servicelines@kannapolisnc.gov or call 704.920.4444.
 We are here to assist you and can provide further guidance or schedule an inspection if needed.
-Call 704-920-4444

 • Keep the Information for Your Records: After you have reported your findings, keep a copy of the information for your records.
 This will help ensure that your service line information is up-to-date.